Academic Staff Council

 Cultural

-The working group of the Academic Staff Council responsible for cultural matters frequently draws attention to interesting offers on the topics of culture and health, such as those of the Association of Austrian Trade Union Education at www.voegb.at.
-New initiatives for exchange platforms are welcomed and can be sent to the Academic Staff Council's office.
+At irregular invervals, the Academic Staff Council organizes interesting offers lectures on campus on the topics of culture and health.
+Ideas are welcomed and can be sent to the Academic Staff Council's office.

-In addition, the Academic Staff Council organizes other cultural events, such as special city walks (e.g. discovering Jewish traces in Vienna) or exclusive visits to exhibitions.
+In addition, the Academic Staff Council organizes cultural events, such as city walks (e.g. discovering Jewish traces in Vienna) or exclusive visits to exhibitions and museums.
 Information on these can be found in our regularly published newsletter.

 Your contact person: